elecdot/ds-vis/docs/index.md

 - `ENVIRONMENT.md` → `engineering/environment.md`
 - `DEV_KNOWLEDGE_BASE.md` → `engineering/dev_kb.md`

 **Impact:** All internal document links and external references must use the new paths.
 If you encounter a reference to an old path, update it to point to the new location.
-This change is tracked in the registry table above (version v0.1, updated 2025-12-14).
+This change is tracked in the registry table above (version v0.2, updated 2025-12-14).

+## Front Matter Metadata (Phase-Bound)

+Every design/engineering document carries a YAML front matter block with:

+- `bound_phase`: active delivery phase this document is aligned to (e.g., P0.2).
+- `version`: document version per registry above.
+- `status`: Stable / Draft / Living.
+- `last_updated`: ISO date for the latest substantive touch.

+This metadata is authoritative for doc status and should match the registry table.
+Update both when a document’s phase alignment or version changes.

 ## Versioning Convention
 - **v0.x**: Draft / Prototype phase.